 Keep this medicine in a safe place to prevent theft, misuse, or abuse.
-If a child accidentally swallows this drug, get emergency medical help right away.Who should not take Astramorph-PF injection?
+If someone accidentally uses or swallows this drug, get medical help right away.

 Depending on your specific product, this medication is given by injection into a vein, into a muscle, or under the skin.
 Use this product exactly as directed by your doctor.
 Read and learn all of the manufacturer's instructions for preparation and use.
 If you have any questions about using this medication properly, consult your doctor or pharmacist.

 Preservative-free morphine may also be given by a doctor as an injection into the area around the spinal cord (epidural) or into the fluid-filled space that contains the spinal cord (intrathecal).
 In this case, the medication is first given in the hospital where you can be monitored closely.
 If your doctor directs you to continue using this medication at home, it is usually given as a continuous injection using an infusion pump placed under your skin.

 The dosage is based on your medical condition and response to treatment.
 For children, the dosage may also be based on weight.
 Do not increase your dose, use the medication more frequently, or use it for a longer time than prescribed.
 Properly stop the medication when so directed.

 Before using, check this product visually for particles or discoloration.
 If either is present, do not use the liquid.
 Before injecting each dose, clean the injection site with rubbing alcohol.
 If this medication is given into a muscle or under the skin, it is important to change the location of the injection site with each dose to avoid problem areas under the skin.

 Learn how to store and discard needles and medical supplies safely.
 Consult your pharmacist for more details.

 If nausea occurs, consult your doctor or pharmacist for ways to decrease it (such as lying down for 1 to 2 hours with as little head movement as possible).